haiwera-silk-cd/magento-devdocs/guides/v2.2/performance-best-practices/advanced-setup.md

 You can tune indexer performance by adjusting the index batching size variables.
 This controls how many entities are processed at a time by the indexer.
 In some situations, we have seen significant decreases in indexing time.

-For example, if you are running a profile similar to B2B Medium, you can override the configuration value `batchRowsCount` in `app/code/Magento/catalog/etc/di.xml` and override the default value of `5000` to `1000`.
+例如， if you are running a profile similar to B2B Medium, you can override the configuration value `batchRowsCount` in `app/code/Magento/catalog/etc/di.xml` and override the default value of `5000` to `1000`.
 This reduces the full indexing time from 4 hours down to 2 hours with a default MySQL configuration.

 <div class="bs-callout bs-callout-info" id="info" markdown="1">